84th Grey Cup

 The 84th Grey Cup, also known as The Snow Bowl, was the 1996 Grey Cup Canadian Football League championship game played between the Toronto Argonauts and the Edmonton Eskimos at Ivor Wynne Stadium in Hamilton, Ontario on November 24, 1996.
 The Argonauts won the game by a score of 43–37 in controversial fashion.
-Financial problems nearly prevented the game from happening before Tim Hortons stepped in and provided the money needed to pay both teams' game bonuses.
+Financial problems nearly impacted the game but Tim Hortons stepped in and provided the money needed to pay both teams' game bonuses.

 Game summary

 Toronto Argonauts (43) - TDs, Jimmy Cunningham, Robert Drummond, Doug Flutie, Adrion Smith; FGs, Mike Vanderjagt (5); cons., Vanderjagt (4).